-Students are prohibited from using cellular phones or other electronic devices while at school, except as provided in this policy.
-"Electronic device" includes beepers, pagers, i-pods, mp-3 players, i-pads and any other device that stores and communicates data by electronic means.
+Students are prohibited from using cellular phones or other electronic devices while at school, except as provided in this policy or as deemed appropriate by a student's education team.

-Students may use cell phones or other electronic devices on the school sidewalks and in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
+Students may use cell phones or other electronic devices on school sidewalks and in the common areas of the school before and after school so long as they do not create a distraction or a disruption and comply with all other policies and handbook provisions.